In Myanmar, Pope Calls For Unity And Tolerance, But Doesn't Mention Rohingya

 Since the crackdown began in August, refugees have poured across the border into Bangladesh carrying with them stories of brutality, including beatings, shootings and rape.
 Many bear the physical scars of abuse to back up their claims.
 Suu Kyi has remained largely silent on the alleged atrocities and Myanmar's military has denied they've taken place.

 Last week, Myanmar and Bangladesh reached a tentative agreement for the repatriation of the refugees.
-As part of the deal, Myanmar has insisted on taking only those who possess papers; however, since Rohingya are not considered citizens by the government, it is unclear what, if any documentation would be acceptable.
+As part of the deal, Myanmar has insisted on taking only those who possess papers; however, since Rohingya are not considered citizens by the government, it is unclear what, if any, documentation would be acceptable.